 Contact Emily to discuss sector partnership working, referral pathways or to organise a book drive or donation for one of our new projects.

 Henri manages the Marketing and Communications for Doorstep Library.
-A qualified English teacher Henri has over 20 years experience within the charity sector with a focus on education.
+A qualified English teacher Henri has a wealth of senior level experience within the charity sector with a focus on education.
 She previously held the role of Director of Marketing and Communications at BookTrust and has a background in early intervention, reading for pleasure and literacy.
-She more recently headed up Marketing and Communications for WorldSkills UK, working with schools and colleges and marketing WorldSkills UK Live, the nation’s largest skills and careers event.

 Henri’s favourite children’s book is: ‘Alice in Wonderland’ by Lewis Carroll